 It is illegal under Georgian law to enter Georgia from Russia, via Abkhazia or South Ossetia.
 If your passport contains stamps from the separatist authorities, this may be considered an illegal entry by the Georgian authorities and could lead to imprisonment.
 You should not attempt to enter or leave Georgia via the land borders with Dagestan, Chechnya, Ingushetia, or North Ossetia.
 We advise against all travel to these areas.

 Foreign nationals have been detained on arrival for possession of prescription or over-the-counter medicines.
 You should carry a doctor’s prescription if you intend to travel with medicine and declare the items on your customs declaration form.
-For more information, contact the Embassy of Georgia in Canberra, Australia.
+For more information, see the Government of Georgia’s website.

-New Zealanders travelling or living in Georgia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+New Zealanders travelling or living in Georgia should have comprehensive travel insurance that includes provision for medical evacuation by air.

 New Zealanders in Georgia are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

-The New Zealand Embassy Ankara, Turkey is accredited to Georgia
+The New Zealand Embassy Warsaw, Poland is accredited to Georgia

 See our regional advice for Central Asia